 1&1 IONOS Website Checker

-There is also a free performance checking tool available on the 1&1 IONOS website.
+There is also a free performance checking tool available from 1&1 IONOS.
 In addition to the loading speed, the 1&1 IONOS Website Checker also registers the website’s general settings as well as the SEO aspects and its security.
 It also gives the user recommended actions for optimization.
 As with the Google tool, the aspects are classified by three categories: “repair required”, “repair recommended”, and “no defects”.
+You can check your website´s performance directly here:

 Make your WordPress faster with these 5 tips